folio-org/stripes-components/lib/Pane/readme.md

 ```

 ### Pane Action Menu
-Activate the Pane Action Menu by passing a function that returns a compponent to the `actionMenu`-prop.
+Activate the Pane Action Menu by passing a function that returns a component/node to the `actionMenu`-prop.

+The necessary props for closing the dropdown (onToggle) etc. will be passed into the function.

 ```js